On symmetry groups of oriented matroids: Symmetry groups of simple oriented matroids of rank

-In this section, we investigate rotational symmetry groups of rank $3$ oriented matroids.
-Results in this part will be used to investigate the rank $4$ case in the next section.
+In this section, we investigate symmetry groups of rank $3$ oriented matroids.
+The strategy is, as the rank $2$ case, to investigate structure of orbits under the actions of rotational and full symmetry groups.

-Before investigating simple oriented matroids of rank $3$, we briefly touch upon the rank $2$ case.
-Every simple oriented matroid ${\cal M}$ of rank $2$ on a ground set $E$ can be represented as a (unsigned) point configuration on a $1$-sphere.
-By the simple consideration, all the symmetries of ${\cal M}$ can be viewed as symmetries of the $|E|$-cycle graph.
-It is straightforward that $R({\cal M})$ is a cyclic group and $G({\cal M})$ is a dihedral group.
-We note here that a rank $2$ simple acyclic oriented matroid cannot have a rotational symmetry of order $p>2$.

-Now let us move to the rank $3$ case.
-The acyclic case is easy.
+Orbit structure in the acyclic case is easy to understand.
 Let ${\cal M}$ be a simple acyclic oriented matroid of rank $3$ on a ground set $E$ on which $R({\cal M})$ acts transitively.
-Then, ${\cal M}$ is a rank $3$ matroid polytope and thus a relabeling of the alternating matroid $A_{3,|E|}$.
+If $|R({\cal M})| > 2$, then ${\cal M}$ is a matroid polytope of rank $3$ and thus is isomorphic to the alternating matroid $A_{3,|E|}$ (Proposition \ref{prop:rank_relabeling} in Appendix 1).
 Therefore, the rotational symmetry group $R({\cal M})$ is a cyclic group of order $|E|$.
-This leads that rotational symmetry groups of simple acyclic oriented matroids of rank $3$ are covered by cyclic groups $C_n$ ($n \geq 1$).
+This yields that rotational symmetry groups of simple acyclic oriented matroids of rank $3$ are cyclic groups $\mathbb{Z}_n$ ($n \geq 1$).
+Full symmetry groups are dihedral groups $D_{2n}$ ($n \geq 0$), where $D_0 := \{ \id \}$.

-To classify rotational symmetry groups of simple acyclic oriented matroids of rank $4$, it is also necessary to investigate rotational symmetry groups of non-acyclic oriented matroids in certain classes.
-In the remaining part of this section, we will investigate some non-acyclic cases.

-We will exclude the possibility that the cyclic group generated by a rotational symmetry of order $p>2$ generates a rank $2$ orbit.
-Note that such a situation cannot occur in the acyclic case.
-Let us call a rotational symmetry of a rank $3$ oriented matroid a {\it proper rotational symmetry} if its order is $2$ or it generates a rank $3$ orbit.
+In the remaining part of this section, we will classify rotational and full symmetry groups of simple oriented matroids of rank $3$, without assuming acyclicity.
+Roughly speaking, we can classify situations into three cases. \begin{itemize} \item There exists a {\it non-proper rotational symmetry} of order $p>2$ (Let us call a rotational symmetry of an oriented matroid of rank $3$ a {\it proper rotational symmetry} if its order is $2$ or there is a rank $3$ orbit under the cyclic group generated by $\sigma$).
+This case will be studied in Section \ref{sec:non_proper}. \item There is a proper rotational symmetry of order $p>2$ (Sections \ref{sec:proper1} and \ref{sec:proper2}). \item Every rotational symmetry has order $1$ or $2$ (Section \ref{sec:proper3}). \end{itemize}